epochblue/nanogen/README.rst

 ``_posts`` folder for files to process.
 If you'd like to maintain drafts of your posts before you publish them, you can create a ``_drafts`` folder next to the ``_posts`` folder and ``nanogen`` will ignore it during site generation.
-Alternatively, you can prepend the filename of a drafe with an underscore, and ``nanogen`` will skip over it when searching for files to process.
+Alternatively, you can prepend the filename of a draft post with an underscore, and ``nanogen`` will skip over it when searching for files to process.

 Post Content Format
 ~~~~~~~~~~~~~~~~~~~